Wo0fle/SFRCP/README.md

 # Acknowledgements

-- **Erica Behrens:** My advisor throughout the whole project, thank you so much for introducing me to Python and for helping my during the whole process of conducting this study
+- **Erica Behrens:** My advisor throughout the whole project, thank you so much for introducing me to Python and for helping my during the whole process of conducting this study.

 ##### SFRCP was made using Python in a Jupyter Notebook.